How Can Project Scheduling Make Your Project a Success?

 When you’re getting ready to create a project schedule, you first have to establish:

-- Individual tasks
+- Establish individual tasks

-- A length of time
+- Establish a length of time.

 For example, if your project is building a house, your project plan would look something like this:

 - Pour the foundation by September